vijdan-anjum/localResto/README.md

 ### Sample request in JSON file
-The example below is the sample request in JSON when the user wishes to check opening and closing time of a restaurant in Winnipeg
+The example below is the sample request in JSON when the user wishes to check opening and closing time of a restaurant in Winnipeg:
 ```
 [
   {